dhanush-0212/dhanush-0212/README.md

 ### 🤖 Intelligent Email Reply Assistant
 An AI-powered Spring Boot application that generates context-aware replies to incoming emails automatically.

+### E-commerce Microservices Application
+This repository contains a basic-featured e-commerce application built using a microservices architecture.
+It demonstrates key patterns and technologies for building robust, scalable, and maintainable distributed systems.
+The system includes services for managing products, inventory, and orders, along with asynchronous notifications, service discovery, a centralized API gateway, and distributed tracing.

 > Check out more on my portfolio: [🌐 dhanush-portfolio](https://hlwgx9qn32.app.youware.com/)

 ---